What Heart Failure Means

 If you or a loved one has been diagnosed with heart failure, you probably have many questions.
 We’ll provide you with answers to help you manage your symptoms and achieve your best health.
 Our skilled heart team will work with you to manage your symptoms and help you lead an active, healthy life.

-At CHI Franciscan Health, we earned the distinction of being the first accredited system for heart failure in the Northwest.
-In addition, our outpatient program stretches across the entire CHI Franciscan network — from Bremerton to Enumclaw — and includes resources to help you successfully manage heart failure.
+At Virginia Mason Franciscan Health, we earned the distinction of being the first accredited system for heart failure in the Northwest.
+In addition, our outpatient program stretches across the entire Virginia Mason Franciscan Health network — from Bremerton to Enumclaw — and includes resources to help you successfully manage heart failure.

 Diagnosing heart failure